 - Besides adding ‘Pin It’ button to all the images on your website you’d like visitors to share, try adding it to the images on your email newsletter, as well as the invitation to ‘Follow’ you on Pinterest;

 The largest and most popular social-networking site has started to show signs that its time of domination might be over soon.
-Facebook is losing to Google+ in the business arena.
+Facebook is losing to Google+ in the business arena and especially as the top real estate social media marketing platform.
 While Facebook is great for connecting with friends and family, that also has its limitation.
 In Real Estate marketing it is necessary to expand outside the spheres of family and friends and promote your business to strangers; this is where Google+ excels.
 If you are very invested in your Facebook page there is no reason to abandon it.
 Just remember one thing – your Facebook page doesn’t belong to you.
 It belongs to Facebook.
 Don’t put too much sweat into something that you don’t own.
 Spend more time working on your website instead and try to use Facebook more for promoting it.
 Facebook is still one of the best advertising places considering that you have already invested in it a lot of time and sweat equity.

 Create a Facebook page for your business and announce it to your friends.